The Rottweiler Poodle mix is one of many cross-bred dog breeds that incorporate the purebred Poodle genes.

 According to the American Rottweiler Club, Rottweilers are strong, smart dogs that bond closely with their humans.

-Your ROttweiler will want to be with you and doing what you are doing.
+Your ROttweiler will want to be with you and do what you are doing.
 These are not dogs that can stand being left alone for too long.
 This may sound wonderful, but keep in mind Rotties also have very high energy levels and like to stay active.

 Rottweilers don’t do well with sedentary or very busy owners who don’t have much time to run and play and exercise with their dogs.